-The two links 8 . and 9. given directly below are several pages from this book.
-You are welcome to download, copy, and use with your students these two pages.
+The two links 8 and 9 given directly below are several pages from the Music Theory Studies for the Guitar book mentioned above.
+Teachers are welcome to download, copy, and use these two pages with their students.
 I have made these available at no cost because they teach several fundamental skills that I believe all classical guitar teachers should be giving their students.

 10. Harmonic Analysis of Your Repertoire

 This publication is a continuation of the skills presented in the Music Theory Studies for the Guitar described above.
 These tried and tested lessons give students more advanced music theory skills - skills that enable students to do harmonic analysis of their repertoire if the teacher is interested in taking students that far.
 The link given here offers just the contents of the book so that you can see how it is organized.
 The book is available from Young Musicians Inc. at https://www.young-musicians.com.

 11. Another Approach to Right-Hand Fingerings for Suzuki Book 1